-Many educators believe that offering rewards to your employees can be an incentive to not only find time, but finish and continue with more learning.
-But reward systems can sometimes backfire, and eventually fail when students come to expect something specific in return just for finishing a course.
+Many educators believe that offering rewards to your employees can be an incentive to not only find the time, but finish and continue with more learning.
+But reward systems can sometimes backfire, and eventually, fail when students come to expect something specific in return just for finishing a course.
 So how do you motivate and reward learners and keep them going?

 Workplace learning benefits both the employee and the company, but only if everyone understands and takes advantage of the opportunities.

 Of course, the first question is why your employees need this training.
 Most often, the training is for a new process or function that’s being implemented.

 Ask yourself why you are presenting this training to your employees.
 Figure out your purpose and motivation.
 Why do they need it?
 Does it align with the company’s values?
 How will it benefit your employees, as well as the company?

 Training should have a specific purpose, one that works for the company as well as offers your employees a benefit from taking it.
 Make sure that it’s not just offered as a “feel-good” incentive, but something that’s useful to everyone involved.
 Once you discover the relevance and benefit, your employees will likely be more interested in the material, and more likely to dive in.

 If your company is implementing new software such as S4/HANA, your employees may be feeling reluctant to get on board.
 But implementing new software is more than just updating—it could be your company needs to get a better handle on a vital process, like vendor management.